 Berries are pulpy and small fruits that typically don’t have a pit or stone in the middle.
 They are often edible, brightly colored, rounded, juicy, and sweet-sour in taste.
-There are many berries which are edible, but some can be poisonous to humans like pokeweed, nightshade, unripe elderberry, unripe red mulberry, and unripe white berry.
-Berries are consumed around the world to make pies, cakes, preserves, and jams.
+There are many different types of berries which are edible, but some can be poisonous to humans like pokeweed, nightshade, unripe elderberry, unripe red mulberry, and unripe white berry.
+There are so many different types of berries that are consumed around the world to make pies, cakes, preserves, and jams.
 They can be found growing in the wild or cultivated on berry farms.

-Acai berries have gained popularity due to them being now known as a ‘super food’.
+Acai berries have a sweet-sour or bitter taste with a chocolate-y aftertaste and have gained popularity due to them being now known as a ‘super food’.
 They have a high content of protein, fatty acids, and antioxidants.
 They promote weight-loss, heart health, and anti-aging effects.
-They have a sweet-sour or bitter taste with a chocolate-y aftertaste.
 Acai berries are purple fruit that grows in palm trees native in clusters.
 They are native to the Amazon jungle in South America and

 are pronounced ‘ah-sah-ee’ berries.
 They are really hard to buy fresh, which is why people usually buy powder made from acai berries to make smoothies.